BLOG

 “Example 11: Land use permit.
 K receives a special use permit from the government to place a cell tower on Federal Government land that abuts a federal highway.
 Government regulations provide that the permit is not a lease of the land, but is a permit to use the land for a cell tower.
 Under the permit, the government reserves the right to cancel the permit and compensate K if the site is needed for a higher public purpose.
 The permit is in the nature of a leasehold that allows K to place a cell tower in a specific location on government land.
 Therefore, the permit is an interest in real property under paragraph (a)(5) of this section.
 (Note: highlighted portions added by the author)

-Based upon the foregoing information, a strong argument can be made that any value attributable to permits that are part of a much larger land transaction as referenced above qualifies for 1031 tax deferral so long as the The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange r uses the funds within the 1031 exchange timeline to acquire qualifying replacement property.
+Based upon the foregoing information, a strong argument can be made that any value attributable to permits that are part of a much larger land transaction as referenced above qualifies for 1031 tax deferral so long as the (“Exchangor” or “Taxpayer”) Person intending to conduct a 1031 tax deferred exchange, who transfers a relinquished property and thereafter receives a replacement property.
+Exchanger uses the funds within the 1031 exchange timeline to acquire qualifying replacement property.

 Depending on the type of grazing or other special use permits at play, some additional information may be required to fully assess the situation, which could include any of the following: